mzpqnxow/pyboot3/README.md

 ## pyboot3

 Use for developing and deploying Python3 projects on systems without relying on any OS packages or any other files in your local "profile".
 Completely repeatable and also contains **fully up to date** `virtualenv`, `setuptools`, `wheel` and `pip` which allows you to use new features of each.
 In some cases this is very important, e.g. support for pep517/518 and support for other types of "advanced" syntax/features in `requirements.txt`.
-Built to provide very easy to add usage of `versioneer` for managing releases as well as publishing to PyPi repositories via `twine`
+Built to provide very easy to add usage of `versioneer` for managing releases as well as publishing to PyPi repositories via `twine`.
+Using pyboot3 as a quick development environment is as easy as cloning the repository, editing `venv/requirements-project.txt`, editing `etc/pip.ini` (if you have special requirements, like a private PyPi repository, or need to use an HTTP or SOCKS proxy) and then use `make dev && source venv/bin/activate`.
+Nothing needs to be installed on your OS exception core Python3, the minimum packages necessary to bootstrap a virtualenv (including virtualenv itself) are all included and in pure Python for architecture and OS portability

 ### Documentation